-😹 Imaging Sensitivity Auto Imaging Sensitivity Auto 20 Settings: Auto, 1 to 20, where $Low = 1$, $High = 20$; $Default = 10$
+😹 Down Sensitivity Auto Down Se ens siti vity Auto 20 Settings: Default = 1 to 20, where Low = 1, High = 20;

-Imaging Sensitivity controls how the sonar returns are displayed on the Down Imaging[TM] Views.
+Down Sensitivity (or Imaging Sensitivity) controls how the sonar returns are displayed on the Down Imaging[TM] Views.

-Increase the Imaging Sensitivity to reveal weaker returns that may be of interest, especially in very clear water or greater depths.
-A high imaging sensitivity setting shows more sonar returns from small baitfish and suspended debris in the water; however if the sensitivity is adjusted too high, the display may become too cluttered.
+Increase the Down Sensitivity to reveal weaker returns that may be of interest, especially in very clear water or greater depths.
+A high sensitivity setting shows more sonar returns from small baitfish and suspended debris in the water; however if the sensitivity is adjusted too high, the display may become too cluttered.

-Decrease the Imaging Sensitivity to eliminate the clutter from the display that is sometimes present in murky or muddy water.
+Decrease the Down Sensitivity to eliminate the clutter from the display that is sometimes present in murky or muddy water.
 If the sensitivity is adjusted too low, the display may not show many sonar returns that could be fish.